This website is reader-supported - thank you! As an Amazon Associate I earn from qualifying purchases.

 For me, growing tomatoes begins in mid-February when I sow the seeds for my greenhouse and polytunnel-grown plants.
 If you’re in the same climate as me but will be planting into unheated greenhouses, wait a couple of months later.

 To start your seeds this early you’ll need to do it in a warm place with plenty of light.
 Bottom heat is preferable and if you don’t have a propagator then setting the tray of seeds near a radiator works well too — just make sure it isn’t too hot and that the compost stays moist.
 Popping the tray into a clear plastic bag also helps in both retaining heat and moisture.

 Use multipurpose or seed-starting compost and the rule of thumb in sowing is to cover the seeds with soil twice the depth of the seed itself.
 So if the seed is 3mm in length (the size of a tomato seed) then cover it with 6mm of soil.

 Sprinkling a light layer of horticultural grit on top helps the compost retain moisture and won’t bother the seedlings at all.
 Tomato seeds germinate best at around 70-80°F and at this temperature you can expect to see green shoots within 6-8 days.
 When the sprouts have developed two true leaves it’s time to prick out tomato seedlings.

 Propagating tomato plants from cuttings

-If you’re growing a tomato plant, heirloom or even a F1 hybrid there IS another way to keep the plant going year after year.
+If you’re growing a tomato plant, heirloom, or even an F1 hybrid there IS another way to keep the plant going year after year.
 This way is a little more involved but the plants you create will be far ahead of any that you grow from seed.
-If you’re intrigued, head over to my piece on how to propagate tomato plants from cuttings.
+If you’re intrigued, here’s how to propagate tomato plants from cuttings.